-The owner shall submit an annual summary report and the completed Operation & Maintenance Schedule & Checklist to the Conservation Commission (via email or print copy), highlighting inspection and maintenance activities including performances of BMPs.
-Should ownership of the SMS change, the owner will continue to be responsible until the succeeding owner shall notify the Commission that the succeeding owner has assumed such responsibility.
+The owner shall submit an annual summary report and the completed Operation & Maintenance Schedule & Checklist to the DPW and Conservation Commission (via email or print copy), highlighting inspection and maintenance activities including performances of BMPs.
+Should ownership of the SMS change, the owner will continue to be responsible until the succeeding owner has notified the Commission that the succeeding owner has assumed such responsibility.
 Upon subsequent transfers, the responsibility shall continue to be that of transferring owner until the transferee owner notifies the Commission of its assumption of responsibility.
+The owner must notify the Director of Public Works of changes in ownership or assignment of financial responsibility.